 1. With the Tongue

-Can you draw out Leviathan with a hook, or snare his tongue with a line?
-(Job 41:1 KJV)
+Can you draw out Leviathan with a hook, or snare his tongue with a line which you lower?
+(Job 41:1 NKJV)

 Out of his mouth go burning lights, sparks of fire shoot out.
-(Job 41:19 KJV)
+(Job 41:19 NKJV)

-So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away with the flood.
-(Revelation 12:15 KJV)
+So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.
+(Revelation 12:15 NKJV)

 This Leviathan wants you to be destroyed and carried away with the lies, gossip, slander, and accusations he will bring against you.
 And if he can, he will carry your friends and those who labor with you in the ministry away in the lie and deception.
 He wants people to believe the lie and accusation against you.
 Number One, he wants to slander your character and bring reproach on your name.

-Leviathan is working today through the body of Christ and we see many churches, ministers and organizations bringing accusations against one another.
-There is a critical, fault-finding spirit at work in church today judging and speaking against moves of God, ministries, and denominations different from one another.
-We do not need fault-finders and those who feel to be the watchdogs of Christianity.
+Leviathan is working today through the body of Christ, and we see many churches, ministers, and organizations bringing accusations against one another.
+There is a critical, fault-finding spirit at work in the church today, judging and speaking against moves of God, ministries, and denominations different from one another.
+We do not need faultfinders and those who feel to be the watchdogs of Christianity.
 We do need those who will restore the body of Christ.

 Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.
-(Galatians 6:1 KJV)
+(Galatians 6:1 NKJV)